 Sanitizers come in chlorine or bromine forms, although there has been an increase in the number of mineral sanitizers that don’t use either chlorine or bromine.
 When choosing your system, make sure not to switch to another system without emptying the tub and refilling it first.
 There are many differents forms of sanitizers ranging from solutions and powders to tablets and floating dispensers.
 Follow the directions of whatever system you choose to keep your water clean, clear and free from contaminants.

-To find out more about hot tub maintenance, download a hot tub buyer’s guide.
+To find out more about hot tub maintenance, download a hot tub buyer’s guide below, or visit us at our hot tub store.